Applications are invited for the Hallett Independent Acquisitions Award 2026

 -

-- A shortlist of 4 institutions will be selected and notified by the last week in February.
-A representative from each of these institutions will be invited to the opening of LOPF on Wednesday 19 March.
-LOPF will cover the costs of a night in a central London hotel for the evening of Wednesday 19 March 2025 for the 4 curators from shortlisted institutions.
+- Applications should be submitted to the London Original Print Fair by Monday 27 April.
+A shortlist of 3 institutions will be selected and notified by Tuesday 5 May.
+A representative from each of these institutions will be invited to the opening of LOPF on Wednesday 13 May.
+LOPF will cover the costs of a night in a central London hotel for the evening of Wednesday 13 May for the 3 curators from shortlisted institutions.
 The winner of the Award will be announced at the start of the opening reception.

 - The winning applicant will credit The Hallett Independent Acquisitions Award as the source of funding for the acquisition, wherever it is mentioned or exhibited.